teddygroves/bibat/README.md

 - ruff
 - furo

-Projects created by bibat have Python dependencies listed in their [pyproject.toml] file](https://github.com/teddygroves/bibat/blob/main/template/pyproject.toml.jinja).
+Projects created by bibat have Python dependencies listed in their [pyproject.toml file](https://github.com/teddygroves/bibat/blob/main/template/pyproject.toml.jinja).
 The additional ones are as follows:

 - bibat
 - jupyter